Desperate Man (album): Critical reception

 Desperate Man received positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 80, based on 8 reviews.

 Stephen Thomas Erlewine of AllMusic rated it 4 out of 5 stars, stating that "Instead of going big, the way he did on 2014's burly Outsiders, he's keeping things small, a decision that highlights the many savvy ways he expands American musical traditions even as he adheres to them.
 Perhaps these variations on themes are subtle, but this confident sense of sonic adventure -- when combined with Church's expert craft -- results in a satisfying album."
 Erlewine also reviewed the album for Pitchfork, where he called it one of the "most modest but poignant albums" of Church's career and "the sound of a renegade settling into his mature period".
 Erlewine also noted that the "deliberate decision not to indulge in a grand gesture—combined with the consciously compact scale of Desperate Man—means this album seems smaller than every record he's made since 2011's Chief.
 That modesty is the key to its very appeal: This is an album designed not for the moment but the long haul."
-Vulture reviewer Craig Jenkins wote that Church "excellence out of ordinary threads", while highlighting it as Church's "quietest" record to date and praising many of the songs' lyrics.
+Vulture reviewer Craig Jenkins wrote that Church "excellence out of ordinary threads", while highlighting it as Church's "quietest" record to date and praising many of the songs' lyrics.

 Meet-Country.com stated "His current sound is a natural progression from his previous works but yet it all still ties together."

-Desperate Man received a nomination for Album of the Year at the 53rd Country Music Association Awards.
+Desperate Man received a nomination for Album of the Year at the 53rd Country Music Association Awards, ultimately losing to Girl (2019) by Maren Morris.

 Commercial performance

-Desperate Man debuted at No. 5 on the Billboard 200, with 103,000 copies sold (116,000 in equivalent album units).
+Desperate Man debuted at number five on the Billboard 200, with 103,000 copies sold (116,000 in equivalent album units).
 It is Church's fifth top ten entry in the chart.
-It also debuted at No. 1 on Top Country Albums.
-The album has sold 245,100 copies in the United States as of March 2020.
+It also debuted atop the Top Country Albums chart.
+On the Billboard 200, the album left the top 100 on the week of November 24, 2018, and has spent 22 weeks on the chart.
+It has sold 245,100 copies in the United States as of March 2020.
+Desperate Man was certified gold by the RIAA in the US on August 3, 2020.
+In Canada, the album debuted and peaked at number five on the Canadian Albums chart for the week of October 20, 2018.
+Desperate Man was certified gold by Music Canada in Canada on March 26, 2021.

 Track listing

 Personnel

+Credits adapted from the Desperate Man liner notes.